krishanSKDA/krishanSKDA/README.md

 # About Me

-I-am-KrishanSKDA@github
+ -I-am-KrishanSKDA@github
-💻 I am a passionate Full Stack Developer and aspiring Machine Learning & AI Engineer 📚 I am a 3rd-year Software Engineering student at Staffordshire University, England 📝 I have a strong interest in Full Stack Technologies, Artificial Intelligence, and Machine Learning 🔭 Currently working on Machine Learning ,Web Development and Mobile App Development 🌱 Learning about Computer Vision, Full Stack Technologhies, and AI tools 🚩 Interested in building user-centric applications and innovative AI-powered solutions 💖 In a committed relationship with Neural Networks and cutting-edge technologies 🎵 Love rap and old songs
+-💻 I am a passionate Full Stack Developer and aspiring Machine Learning & AI Engineer -📚 I am a 3rd-year Software Engineering student at Staffordshire University, England -📝 I have a strong interest in Full Stack Technologies, Artificial Intelligence, and Machine Learning -🔭 Currently working on Machine Learning ,Web Development and Mobile App Development -🌱 Learning about Computer Vision, Full Stack Technologhies, and AI tools -🚩 Interested in building user-centric applications and innovative AI-powered solutions -💖 In a committed relationship with Neural Networks and cutting-edge technologies -🎵 Love rap and old songs
 <hr>

 # 💻 Tech Stack: